 DO remember that Colonia de Sacramento both have beaches and tourist activities such as visiting local wine farms, bodegas, available nearby (I wish I had looked more into those options before visiting).

 DO remember that there are several ways to get to Colonial del Sacramento.
 From Buenos Aires both Colonia Express (link) and Busque Bus (link) offer services.
 But you can also take a boat from Tigre in the Buenos Aires Province either directly to Colonia or to the Uruguayan village Carmelo, and then drive the rest down to Colonia.
-Cacciola Viajes (Tigre-Carmelo) and Líneas Delta (Tigre-Colonia/Carmelo) operate on the line.
+Líneas Delta (Tigre-Colonia/Carmelo) operates on the line.

 DO remember to check for good offers and deals beforehand, otherwise it might cost you a fortune.